 Apple adds tons of new features to the Lock screen for iOS 11/10.
 No more "Slide to Unlock" and more access to features without unlocking.
-With plentiful resources available on iOS Lock screen, it is neccessary to customize Lock screen on our iPhone/iPad so that it could:
+With plentiful resources available on the iOS Lock screen, it is necessary to customize Lock screen on our iPhone/iPad so that it could:

-Here is how to adjust iPhone 8/7/6/5 Lock screen settings.
+Here is how to adjust the iPhone 8/7/6/5 Lock screen settings.

 People Also Read:

-Unhappy with Apple's default lockscreen wallpaper on iPhone? then change it.
+Unhappy with Apple's default lock screen wallpaper on the iPhone? then change it.

 Go to "Settings" > "Wallpaper" > "Choose a New Wallpaper".
 Then you can choose a new wallpaper from:

-Live (Only available for device supporting 3D Touch, for example iPhone 7/6s/6s Plus): Live photo offered by Apple.
+- Live (Only available for a device supporting 3D Touch, for example, iPhone 7/6s/6s Plus): Live photo offered by Apple.
 The image will animate when you press the display on the Lock screen;

 After you have selected the image you like, you can choose to display the wallpaper in different ways: